 Each license holder may take and possess one wild turkey of any sex or age per license, not to exceed five licenses per person.
 Party hunting is not allowed.

 Immediately after a turkey is taken, the hunter must indicate the date of kill by cutting out the appropriate month and day from the tag provided with the license, and attach it around the leg of the turkey to prevent its removal.
 It is not legal to possess or transport a turkey unless it is properly tagged.
-The tag shall remain with the edible flesh during any transportation and until it is packaged as food.
+The meat tag must remain with the edible flesh during any transportation and until it is processed and packaged as food.
 No person may reuse or attempt to reuse any tag issued.
-All used tags must be kept in possession until the meat is consumed or disposed of.

 License holders must accompany their own wild turkey during transportation, except that it may be shipped by licensed public carrier in receipt of proper bill of lading.